-The Group's buildings, plant, machinery and office equipment and motor vehicles was valued as at 31 December 2023 and 2022 by Moore Transaction Services Limited ("Moore"), independent valuer not connected to the Group.
+The Group's buildings, plant, machinery and office equipment and motor vehicles was valued as at 31 December 2024 and 2023 by Moore Transaction Services Limited ("Moore"), a firm of independent valuer not connected to the Group.

 The fair value of the assets was determined based on depreciated replacement cost method that reflects recent transaction prices for similar assets, adjusted for differences in the nature, location and condition of the assets.
 There has been no change to the valuation technique for both years.